datadryad/dryad-app/documentation/apis/dataset_metadata.md

 - `title` - The title of the dataset.
 This title may reference an associated article, or it may describe only the data.
 - `authors` - A list of authors for the dataset.
-At minimum, each author must contain `firstName`, `lastName`, `email`, and `affiliation`.
+At minimum, each author must contain `firstName`, `lastName`, `email`, and `affiliation`, and `orcid`.
 - `abstract` - A short description of the dataset, similar to the abstract of an article.
 HTML markup is acceptable in this field.
 - `keywords` - A list of subject keywords associated with the dataset.
 There must be at least three keywords present.
 - `fieldOfScience` - A scientific discipline drawn from the [OECD Fields of Science and Technology](/db/migrate/20200805213525_add_fos_to_subjects.rb).
+- `funders` - A list of funders for the dataset.
+At minimum, each funder must contain an `organization` name.

 An example of minimal metadata is used in the [submission API documentation](submission.md).

 Note that a dataset may be initially created with some of the minimal metadata omitted (e.g., to obtain a stub dataset object before adding files).
 However, all of the minimal metadata must be present in order to submit the dataset for curation.

+*Important!* If the submitter does not have permission to assign ownership to other authors, the submitter must be listed as one of the authors in the metadata (the submitter's ORCID must match the `orcid` field for one of the authors).

 Authors
 ==========

 In addition to the minimal metadata, each author may include:
-- `orcid` - The ORCID identifier associated with the author.
 - `affiliationROR` or `affiliationISNI` - A formal identifier for the author's affilation.
 If one of these is present, it will take precedence over an `affiliation` field, and in this case, the `affiliation` field is not required.

 Descriptive fields
 ==================